 It’s either free advertising, or free selling.

 The Iconic Returns

-We also checked out their Returns policy and system.
+We also checked their Returns policy and system.
 It’s very clear.
 When you want to return an item, you notify them via your account.
 You print off a pre-paid return label.
-Stick it on, take the product to the post-office, and it’ll go back to The Iconic.
+Stick it on, take the product to the post office, and it’ll go back to The Iconic.

 Overall, apart from a few confusing navigation terms, The Iconic’s a customer friendly experience for online fashion shopping.
 It’s easy to see why the site’s popular.

 Myer - Bricks and Clicks

 Moving on, we’re sure a big chunk of those $1.7bn sales for The Iconic have come at the expense of traditional bricks and clicks retailers.

 Traditional players like Myer have been hit hard as online competition has impacted their historic market power.
 But they haven’t rested on their laurels.
 They’ve also gone hard after e-Commerce sales.
 Let’s step into Myer’s online fashion shopping experience.

 The first impression is good.
 It’s another clear and balanced design.

 There’s a pink highlight colour for Mother’s Day, but everything else is simple black on a white background.
 Clear and easy to read.